Poindexter Dunn

-Poindexter Dunn (November 3, 1834 – October 12, 1914) was an American politician and a U.S. Representative from Arkansas.
+Poindexter Dunn (November 3, 1834 – October 12, 1914) was a Confederate Army veteran and American politician who served five terms as a U.S. Representative from Arkansas from 1879 to 1889.

 Biography

 Born in Wake County, North Carolina near Raleigh, Dunn was the son of Grey and Lydia Baucum Dunn.
 He moved with his father to Limestone County, Alabama, in 1837.
-He attended the country schools, and was graduated from Jackson College, Columbia, Tennessee, in 1854.
+He attended the country schools, and graduated from Jackson College, Columbia, Tennessee, in 1854.
 He studied law, and moved to St. Francis County, Arkansas, in 1856.
 He married a Ms. Ellenora (also spelled Ellanora) Patton.
 Later, he remarried to another Arkansas resident, Anna Fussell, with whom he had two daughters, Anna Mae Estes Dunn and Dorothea Dunn who died as an infant in 1888.